 Creating accessible events and activities allows all members of our community to engage, learn and contribute.
 Consider the following guidelines for accessible events:

 Select accessible spaces for events and activities.
 This includes space for wheelchairs, walkers, mobility scooters, service dogs, or other medical equipment.
-Consider seating arrangements that have a direct line of sight to captioning services or ADL interpreters, and visual aids for low-vision attendees.
+Consider seating arrangements that have a direct line of sight to captioning services or ASL interpreters, and visual aids for low-vision attendees.

 Provide a clear statement on promotional materials, letting attendees know how to request disability accommodations.